hex0x0000/wwwfmt/README.md

   --write-default   write default configuration
   -d, --default-cfg use default configuration
-  -a, --all         minifies all files starting from the root of the project
-                    (where the .wwwfmt.toml file lies) into the wwwmin directoy -f, --file        minifies a single file
+  -a, --all         minifies all files starting from the root of the project -f, --file        minifies a single file
   --inplace         minifies and replaces the file(s) in place --no-inplace      prettifies file(s) in new file(s)